philliplam8/spotify2line/README.md

 5. Visit the URL and add the LINE channel on either desktop or mobile

 #### 9. Add song to designated Spotify playlist
-1. Congrats you are done!
-A LINE chat message will automatically send!
+1. Congratulations, you are done!
+A LINE chat message will automatically send a broadcast message!

 ## License
 spotify2line is licensed under the [MIT license](https://github.com/philliplam8/spotify2line/blob/main/LICENSE.txt)